353words/leaflet/README.md

 22 type API struct {
 23     log *slog.Logger
 24 }
-25
+...
+117
-116 func main() {
+118 func main() {
-117     log := slog.New(slog.NewTextHandler(os.Stdout, nil))
+119     log := slog.New(slog.NewTextHandler(os.Stdout, nil))
-118     tmpl, err := template.New("map").Parse(mapHTML)
+120     tmpl, err := template.New("map").Parse(mapHTML)
-119     if err != nil {
+121     if err != nil {
-120         log.Error("can't parse map HTML", "error", err) 121         os.Exit(1)
+122         log.Error("can't parse map HTML", "error", err) 123         os.Exit(1)
-122     }
+124     }
-123     mapTemplate = tmpl
+125     mapTemplate = tmpl
-124
+126
-125     api := API{
+127     api := API{
-126         log: log,
+128         log: log,
-127     }
+129     }
-128
+130
-129     mux := http.NewServeMux()
+131     mux := http.NewServeMux()
-130     mux.HandleFunc("/", api.indexHandler)
+132     mux.HandleFunc("/", api.indexHandler)
-131     mux.HandleFunc("/map", api.mapHandler)
+133     mux.HandleFunc("/map", api.mapHandler)
-132
+134
-133     addr := ":8080"
+135     addr := ":8080"
-134     srv := http.Server{
+136     srv := http.Server{
-135         Addr:    addr,
+137         Addr:              addr,
-136         Handler: mux,
+138         Handler:           mux,
+139         ReadHeaderTimeout: time.Second,
-137     }
+140     }
-138
+141
-139     log.Info("server starting", "address", addr)
+142     log.Info("server starting", "address", addr)
-140     if err := srv.ListenAndServe(); err != nil {
+143     if err := srv.ListenAndServe(); err != nil {
-141         log.Error("can't serve", "error", err)
+144         log.Error("can't serve", "error", err)
-142         os.Exit(1)
+145         os.Exit(1)
-143     }
+146     }
-144 }
+147 }
 ```

-Listing 7 shows the HTTP handler.
+Listing 7 shows the how you run the HTTP server.
-On lines 12-30 you embed the template in the executable using the `embed` package.
+On lines 12-20 you embed the template in the executable using the `embed` package.
 On lines 22-24 you define the API struct.
-On line 117 you create a logger from the `log/slog` package.
+On line 1 you create a logger from the `log/slog` package.
-On lines 118-123 you parse the map HTML template and set the package level `mapTemplate` variable.
+On lines 120-125 you parse the map HTML template and set the package level `mapTemplate` variable.
-On lines 125-127 you create and API and on lines 129-131 you set the routing.
+On lines 127-129 you create and API and on lines 131-133 you set the routing.
-On lines 133-137 you create an HTTP server and on lines 140-143 you run it.
+On lines 135-140 you create an HTTP server and on lines 142-146 you run it.

 ### Conclusion